razorfish/technologyblog/content/post/2015-03-23-the-success-of-embracing-angularjs-in-a-large-scale-enterprise-solution.md

-Rewind over a year ago, I joined the Ford account at Razorfish understanding that I’d be taking on and leading the Presentation Layer charge of a massive revamp of the Ford and Lincoln owner portals ([http://owner.ford.com](http://owner.ford.com) / [http://owner.lincoln.com](http://owner.lincoln.com)).
+Rewind over a year ago, I joined the Ford account at Publicis Sapient understanding that I’d be taking on and leading the Presentation Layer charge of a massive revamp of the Ford and Lincoln owner portals ([http://owner.ford.com](http://owner.ford.com) / [http://owner.lincoln.com](http://owner.lincoln.com)).